FrankFromPdaSoft/NewtonROMReader/README.md

 two layer board with no exeptional requirements.

 The SO-DIMM 72 modules are not very common anymore and are somewhat hard to find.
 The SD Card socket is a standard SMD part.
-Pin headers shoudl be square shaped to fit the Arduino receptables well.
+Pin headers should be square shaped to fit the Arduino receptables well.

 ## Usage